 Meal Plans: Meal plans are designed to help your child transition back to healthy eating.
 During treatment, your child may get a meal plan from the registered dietitian that breaks down each meal into servings of food (called “exchanges”) from the different food groups.
-Each meal should include exchanges from all or most of the food groups, and the number of exchanges that your child needs (from each food group) will be based on his/her nutritional needs.
+Each meal should include exchanges from all or most of the food groups, and the number of exchanges that your child needs (from each food group) will be based on his/her overall caloric needs.
 The dietitian will help design meals and snacks based on the exchanges on the meal plan that fit your child’s individual needs.
 Meal plans are not typically used if the family is participating in family–based therapy (FBT).

-Snacks: Healthy snacks give your child energy between meals and will prevent him/her from getting overly hungry.
+Snacks: Snacks give your child energy between meals and will prevent him/her from getting overly hungry.
 Healthy snacks should be made of two or more food groups.
 In the sample list of snacks below, you can see how the snack ideas are made from different food groups such as the carbohydrate, fat, dairy, fruit, vegetable, and protein groups.

 Sample Snack List

-- Banana with 1 tablespoon of peanut butter (fruit/protein/fat)
+- Banana with peanut butter (fruit/protein/fat)

 - Grapes and a cheese stick (fruit/dairy/fat)

-- Vanilla yogurt with strawberries (dairy/fruit)
+- Whole milk vanilla yogurt with strawberries (dairy/fruit/fat)

-- Cheese and crackers (dairy/carbohydate/fat)
+- Cheese and whole grain crackers (dairy/carbohydate/fat)

 - Hummus and baby carrots (protein/vegetable/fat)